LAStools/LAStools/bin/lasthin_README.txt

   a uniform grid over the points and within each grid cell keeps only the point with the lowest (or '-highest' or '-random') Z coordinate.
 When keeping '-random' points you can in addition specify a '-seed 232' for the random generator.
+You can also keep the point that is closest to the center of each cell with the option '-central'.

   Instead of removing the thinned out points from the output file you can also request to classify them with '-classify_as 8' or